loco/wp-loco/readme.txt

 == Changelog ==

+= 2.6.14 =
+* Emergency fix for exception in fs locations

 = 2.6.13 =
 * Fix for direct calls to load_textdomain with custom paths
 * This resolves a regression in 2.6.12